-For derivatives designated as cash flow hedges, if any, we measure hedge effectiveness by formally assessing, at least quarterly, the probable high correlation of the expected future cash flows of the hedged item and the derivative hedging instrument.
+For derivatives designated as cash flow hedges, we measure hedge effectiveness by formally assessing, at least quarterly, the probable high correlation of the expected future cash flows of the hedged item and the derivative hedging instrument.
 The ineffective portions of the hedges are recorded in the consolidated statement of operations in the current period.
 If the hedging relationship ceases to be highly effective or it becomes probable that an expected transaction will no longer occur, future gains or losses on the derivative instrument are recorded in the statement of operations.

-We account for interest rate swaps related to our existing long-term borrowings as cash flow hedges.
-As of December 31, 2016 the fair values of the derivatives are classified as current in the balance sheet based upon the maturity of the underlying derivative in 2017.
+We account for interest rate caps related to our existing long-term borrowings as cash flow hedges.
 The effective portions of the changes in the fair values of these derivatives are recorded in other comprehensive income and are reclassified to interest expense in the period in which earnings are impacted by the hedged items or in the period that the transaction no longer qualifies as a cash flow hedge.
 The ineffective portions of the changes in fair values of the derivatives are recorded in interest expense in the period ineffectiveness is determined.